zcash/sapling-mpc/README.md

 ```
 # cargo run --release --bin compute
 ```
-When it finish, you will get a `new_params` file and hash.
+&emsp;&emsp;When it finish, you will get a `new_params` file and hash.

-Notice: this process could take one to four hours according to your hardware, occupies 1.5 ~ 2GB of memory.
+&emsp;&emsp;Notice: this process could take one to four hours according to your hardware, occupies 1.5 ~ 2GB of memory.
 ![](https://raw.githubusercontent.com/tronprotocol/documentation-EN/master/docs_without_index/MPC/sapling-output.jpg)

 9. Send your result to Tron.
 Send the file `new_params` by keybase and send hash by email, you can record os version in email, such as windows 10/centos 7.